-Instructional design is a systematic process that educates and trains through consistent and reliable programs often through the use of eLearning computer modules.
-Instructional designers often take documentation and turn the written form into a more visual form of learning.
-The purpose of instructional design is to provide training material. while also closing any knowledge gaps with clear and meaningful content.
-The instructional design is able create material that connects the course’s purpose, objectives, content, instructional methods, and the learner.
+Instructional design uses a systematic process to educate and train through consistent and reliable programs, often resulting in eLearning computer modules, or eLearns.
+Instructional designers (IDs) transform the written form of documentation into a more visual form of learning.
+They provide training material that closes any knowledge gaps with clear and meaningful content.
+The final product connects the course’s purpose, objectives, content, instructional methods, and the learner.

-The course’s purpose describes the audience, intended outcome, and the extent of the material presented.
+The course’s purpose describes the audience, the intended outcome, and the extent of the material presented.
 At the beginning of the course, the instructional designer explains the purpose of the course.
-The instructional designer needs to identify the audience of the course, course objectives, and how long the course will take.
-Some aspects of the course’s purpose that the designer needs to think about are what material will be covered, how long the course should be, and who the learner is.
+The ID identifies the audience of the course, course objectives, and how long the course will take.
+Designers must think about what material they need to cover, the length of the course, and the learner.

 It is extremely important to be consistent in content throughout the course.
 Consistency is also important in any typed fonts, visuals, or themes.
 Another aspect of consistency to look for is proper grammar use.
 A lack of consistency can distract the learner or hamper the learning process in other ways.
 Being consistent in the course creates harmony of the course as a whole, makes learning easier and faster to obtain information, and shows professionalism.
 Consistency can range from the content looking professional to ensuring that the course material being taught matches the previously stated objectives.